defuse/gas-obfuscation/README.md

     MOV AL, <imm8>

-The disassembler expects an 1-byte immidate operand after the 0xB0, so it interprets the 0x55 (the actual instruction) as an operand to the MOV.
+The disassembler expects a 1-byte immidate operand after the 0xB0, so it interprets the 0x55 (the actual instruction) as an operand to the MOV.

 Example Output